phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 # in Cargo.toml

 [dependencies]
-bootloader = "TODO"
+bootloader = "0.10.0-alpha-01"          # TODO
 ```

-For normal Rust crates, this step would be all that need for adding them as a dependency.
+For normal Rust crates, this step would be all that's needed for adding them as a dependency.
 However, the `bootloader` crate is a bit special.
 The problem is that it needs access to our kernel _after compilation_ in order to create a bootable disk image.
 However, cargo has no support for automatically running code after a successful build, so we need some manual build code for this.
-(There is a proposal for [post-build scripts] that would solve this issue, but it is not clear yet whether the cargo developers want to add such a feature.)
+(There is a proposal for [post-build scripts] that would solve this issue, but it is not clear yet whether the Cargo team wants to add such a feature.)

 [post-build scripts]: https://github.com/rust-lang/cargo/issues/545